All Posts

 Healing from shame

-This is a guest post by J Hellings, one of our therapists.
+This is a guest post by Jay Hellings, one of our therapists.
 What is shame?
 Shame is the hide-yourself-away emotion.
 It’s what you feel when you believe that you are unacceptable to other people.
 It might happen after you do something that you decide was awful, but it’s fundamentally about how you feel about yourself, not the thing you did.…

 Read more